Key Customer Service Skills to Feature on Your Resume

 How to highlight customer service skills on your resume

-There are many opportunities to highlight your skills when writing a resume.
-Here are some places to consider:
+You can find many opportunities to highlight your skills when writing a resume, including the following:

 Resume summary: A resume summary is a brief explanation about who you are professionally.
 You can use the description to insert a few phrases, such as “Empathetic customer service professional.”